John Bowes (art collector): Subsequent career

 Educated at Eton and Trinity College, Cambridge, John Bowes pursued an interest in theatre, art, and horse racing.
 A member of the Jockey Club, he owned Streatlam Stud that bred and raised racehorses at Streatlam and Gibside.
 His stable won the 2,000 Guineas Stakes three times, The Derby four times, and, in capturing the English Triple Crown with West Australian, won the 1853 St. Leger Stakes.

 Bowes was a reformer in politics, in favour of triennial Parliaments and the removal of Bishops from the House of Lords.
 He was a Liberal Party Member of Parliament, for the South Durham constituency, between 1832 and 1847.
 He also served as High Sheriff of Durham in 1852.

 As one of the largest landowners in England, he developed a number of business interests, initially concerning his extensive coal mine holdings.
 Charles Mark Palmer managed his collieries at Marley Hill and later opened the Palmers Shipbuilding and Iron Company at Jarrow, in which Bowes was a partner.
 The first major vessel built was the pioneer iron steam collier John Bowes.

 John Bowes was Freemason and was admitted as a joining member of Palatine Lodge No. 97, Sunderland, October 1845.

 Marriage

 Bowes left England for France, allegedly because he was not fully welcome in Victorian society as a person of illegitimate birth.
 While in Paris, France, John Bowes met the actress Joséphine Benoîte Coffin-Chevallier (1825–1874), daughter of a clockmaker, a woman passionate about painting and collecting.
 She apparently became his mistress, and they married in 1852.
 For a time, the couple made their home at the Château du Barry in Louveciennes near Paris.
 They shared a passion for art and acquired a large collection that would ultimately be housed in the Bowes Museum.
 In 1868, she became Countess of Montalbo, San Marino.
 Unfortunately both died before their museum project was completed, Josephine having died in 1874.
-She had no issue, and was buried at Gibside.
+She had no issue, and was initially buried at Gibside.